 “Dogs is the epic Pink Floyd track that you couldn’t put on when you and your high school friends all got high.
-You’d get maybe three minutes in and some idiot would say, ‘Let’s hear Dark Side instead.
+You’d get maybe three minutes in and some idiot would say, ‘Let’s hear side one of Dark Side instead.
 It’s so cool when all those clocks go off.’
 I came to really hate Dark Side because of those morons.
 Still do (sort of), or maybe I’m just allergic to it.
-None of that trouble with Dogs and its withering 17 minute rip into all things corporate, capitalist, evil – the cannibal eat or be eaten Darwinian reality that’s still so dominant in our world.
-And the thing is, it found eighteen year old me a very pivotal moment, forced a consciousness that I’d been flirting with anyway.
+I have none of that trouble with Dogs and its withering 17 minute rip into all things corporate, capitalist, evil.
+And the thing is, it found eighteen year old me at a pivotal moment, forced a consciousness that I’d been flirting with anyway.
 Something to do with just saying NO to every greed and conformist based assumption I’d been fed by every parent, teacher, coach, priest, expert I’d ever encountered.
 They’re all wrong, it shouted.
 Do what they say and you’re already dead, dragged down by a stone.
 Or as my friend Motron put it, Dogs is punk rock on acid, then slowed way down … but in a good way.”
 (PR)

 The Final Countdown* is Randophonic’s longest, most random and (if we’re doing it right) relevant countdown yet – the end of result of a long and convoluted process that finally evolved into something halfway tangible in early 2018.
 The 1297 Greatest Records of All Time right now right here, if that makes sense.
 And even if it doesn’t, we’re doing it anyway for as long as it takes, and it will take a while.